wuzhengy/TAU/Communication over DHT.md

    * mutable item: { userName; iconRoot; timestamp}
    * gossip
 ```
-3. B post mutable demand of msg to A; A will post message back to `B`; A will also public when update happens
+3. B post mutable demand of msg to A; A will post message back to `B`; A will also publish when update happens
-* Msg Channel
-* A -> B, Mutable item Salt = "Receiver B Peer's Public Key"; A only publish when A has message for B.

 ```
+* Salt = "msg"
+* A -> B, Mutable item Salt = "Receiver B Peer's Public Key" + "msg"

    * Assume in A peerList, public key peer list: A as defualt, A1, A2, A3, B, B2, C
    * Assume in B peerList, we have public key: B as defaulft, B1, B2, B3, A, A2 Mutable Data item from A to B: